 Meet your crew:

 Lynn Swycaffer Ringseis is a quintessential waterwoman.
 Her love of the ocean has no bounds.
-She has a background of running sailing charter yachts in the Caribbean and has crossed the Pacific once and the Atlantic twice, the first time was in 1984 on a humble 33’ sailboat with no electronis, navigating with a sextant.
-This cemented her love of voyaging by boat.
+She has a background of running sailing charter yachts in the Caribbean and has crossed the Pacific once and the Atlantic twice, the first time was in 1984 on a humble 33’ sailboat with no electronics, navigating with a sextant.
+This led to her love of voyaging by boat.

 Lynn and Christian met while crewing on Profliagte, the committee boat for Baja Ha Ha sailing rally from San Diego to Mexico.

-They look forward to sharing their love of the ocean with anyone who wishes to join them!
+They look forward to sharing their love of the ocean with sailors who wish to join them.
+Mahalo!